 3. Dansko Wyatt

-Dansko Wyatt shoes are definitely the kind of shoe that is made for standing for long period or walking.
-The Wyatt is made of rich full grain leathers and is accented with plenty of detail.
-A casual shoe, but ultimately one of the most cushioned shoes you will probably find.
+Dansko Wyatt shoes are definitely the kind of shoe that is made for standing or walking for long periods.
+The Wyatt is made of rich, full grain leathers and is accented with plenty of detail.
+It’s a casual shoe, but ultimately one of the most cushioned shoes you can find.

-There is a triple density, removable footbed found in the Dansko Wyatt shoe.
-These footbeds are designed for ultimate arch support.
-On top of that support, you’ll find the polyurethane midsole to provide a great deal of shock absorbency, which definitely helps minimize fatigue on those long days on your knees and legs.
+There is a triple-density removable footbed in the Dansko Wyatt.
+This footbed is designed for ultimate arch support.
+On top of that support, you’ll find the polyurethane midsole to provide a great deal of shock absorbency, which definitely helps minimize knee and leg fatigue on those long days.

-Another great feature, specifically for being on your feet all day, is the way the outsole of the Dansko Wyatt is made.
+Another great feature specifically for being on your feet all day, is the way the outsole of the Wyatt is made.
 The material is slip resistant on nearly every surface imaginable.
-So, you can feel confident no matter what you are working in and around.
+So you can feel confident no matter what you are working in and around.
 The construction of the shoe is also designed for extra stability and support.

-A final bonus with the Dansko Wyatt is that they can accommodate many orthotics.
+A final bonus with the Dansko Wyatt: it can accommodate most orthotics.
 Therefore, if you need one for standing a lot, it will likely fit in the shoe.